pivotal/docs-tap/scst-scan/scan-types.hbs.md

 # Scan Types for Supply Chain Security Tools - Scan

-This topic tells you what scan types you can use with Scan Types for Supply Chain Security Tools - Scan (SCST) - Scan.
+This topic tells you what scan types you can use with Scan Types for Supply Chain Security Tools (SCST) - Scan.
 The out-of-box test and scan supply chain supports the Source and container image scan types.

 ## <a id="source-scan"></a> Source scan